RESTORATION

 Great Salt Lake — surface elevation, the last quarter century.

-The lake supplies the watershed for roughly 75% of Utah.
-It hit a record low of 4188.5 ft in November 2022 and has only partially recovered since.
+Great Salt Lake anchors the ecosystem and economy of the Wasatch Front, where most Utahns live.
+It hit a record low of 4,188.5 ft in November 2022 and has only partially recovered since.
 Every contamination source matters more in a shrinking lake.

 Who's handling this?
 Nobody.

 Under-funded, under-equipped.
 Focused on rescue, evidence, and remains — not long-term debris cleanup.
-Fewer than 10 certified divers statewide.
+A small number of certified public-safety divers statewide.

 Monitor water quality.
 Issue reports.
 Lack any recovery capability, equipment, or operational mandate to physically remove vehicles from the bottom.